SoK: Security of the Image Processing Pipeline for Camera-based Sensing in Autonomous Vehicles: Robustness Classification

-In contrast to the previous subsection, this section focuses exclusively on research related to the sensor layer.
-We identified three defense classes.
-The first class targets \triangledtext{2} \textit{anti-flicker improvements}.
-Various methods exist to detect and mitigate the flickering effect of pulsed \acp{LED}~\cite{deegan_led_2018, behmann_selective_2018, silsby_12mp_2015}.
-Many automotive image sensors already support \ac{LED} flicker mitigation, often using proprietary algorithms~\cite{on_semiconductor_hayabusa_2024}.
-Since these algorithms are often integrated directly on the chip, they typically require a high implementation effort, although it is also possible to implement such functions as part of the data preparation in a separate component~\cite{behmann_real-time_2018}.
-The second class focuses on \triangledtext{3} \textit{improvements of the \ac{CFA}} for automotive-specific requirements, which can influence the outcome of attacks that use digital images or targeted light.
-Research has examined \acp{CFA} tailored to the automotive industry~\cite{weikl_optimization_2020, chakrabarti_learning_2016, funatsu_non-rgb_2022}.
-While~\cite{weikl_optimization_2020} and~\cite{funatsu_non-rgb_2022} explore the best existing \ac{CFA} for traffic signal detection, \citeauthor{chakrabarti_learning_2016}~\cite{chakrabarti_learning_2016} proposes replacing the traditional Bayer \ac{CFA} with an adaptive learned \ac{CFA}.
-The third class involves \triangledtext{4} \textit{low-layer sensor improvements} that enhance the sensor hardware itself.
+\cpar{\triangledtext{4}~Low-Layer Sensor Improvements} A multitude of improvements of the image sensor is available.
 These improvements can include advanced lens stacks, which are crucial for creating high-quality images and can significantly boost the performance of object detection algorithms~\cite{cote_differentiable_2023}.
 Additionally, \ac{HDR} image sensors can play a vital role in defending against simple blinding attacks through targeted light by sequentially capturing multiple images with varying exposure settings to create a single image with a higher dynamic range~\cite{mann_being_1994}.
-Although potentially introducing motion artifacts on fast-moving objects, image sensors with such a \ac{HDR} feature onboard are common in the automotive industry~\cite{samsung_semiconductor_isocell_2024}.
+Although potentially introducing motion artifacts on fast-moving objects, image sensors with such an \ac{HDR} feature onboard are common in the automotive industry~\cite{samsung_semiconductor_isocell_2024}.
 Another area of low-layer sensor improvements aims to reduce the rolling shutter effect, which is particularly important in high-speed scenarios~\cite{vera_shuffled_2022, sonoda_high-speed_2016}.
 Furthermore, sensor hardware properties can be leveraged to generate more realistic noise in artificial images~\cite{bielova_digital_2019}, which can be utilized in technologies such as training data randomization~\cite{xie_mitigating_2018} or adversarial training~\cite{madry_towards_2018}.
 While much of the research is focused on optimizing image quality for the human visual system, some studies also enhance the performance of \ac{CV} algorithms~\cite{behmann_selective_2018, silsby_12mp_2015, cote_differentiable_2023, bielova_digital_2019}.
-Since both optimizations and upgrades to the sensor layer often involve hardware changes or even infrastructural modifications, the implementation effort for work in this layer is typically high.
+Since optimizations and upgrades to the sensor layer often involve hardware changes or even infrastructural modifications, the effort for work in this layer is typically high.